Serious Fun (The Knack album): Overview

 The album was released by Charisma Records on January 16, 1991.
 Musician Don Was, a member of the group Was (Not Was), produced the album.
 He was a friend of Knack frontman Doug Fieger since high school.

 The Knack split up in 1981 just a few weeks after the release of Round Trip, which failed to achieve critical success although it reached number 93 in the Billboard 200.
 Serious Fun represented a reunion after around a decade of separation.
 The album represented a more hard rock sound for the band, reminiscent of the Raspberries.
 Serious Fun also failed to achieve either commercial or critical success.
 However, it resulted in the popular single "Rocket O' Love," which reached #9 in Billboard's Mainstream Rock Chart.
 The band created a rarely seen music video for the song.
 "One Day at a Time" was intended to be the second single from the album, but the label decided to stop promoting the album at the time of the intended release.
 According to Knack guitarist Berton Averre, an A&R man at the label thought "One Day at a Time" would be a hit but felt it would be preferable for the lead single to be a harder rock song, and so "Rocket O' Love" was released as the lead single.
 And apparently when the time came to release a second single, the label had lost interest in the band, and so buried the intended release of "One Day at a Time."
+Nevertheless, it did land on several Adult Contemporary stations and a handful of Contemporary Hit stations, but failed to chart.

 A deluxe CD reissue complete with 24-bit digital remastering, bonus tracks, and detailed liner notes was released in 2002 by parent company Virgin Records.
-It includes a cover of the Martha & the Vandellas song 'Nowhere to Run' done in the Knack's power pop style.
+It includes a cover of the Martha & the Vandellas song "Nowhere to Run" done in the Knack's power pop style.
 The official website for the band states that: "The Knack's fourth studio album is serious fun!
 Some of the best music the band ever made."